nathanrossi/meta-hdl/README.md

 # Examples

-The following example project is included in this layer, along with a machine (`picosoc-hx8k`) to demonstrate the build of bitstream and firmware within the OE environment.
+The following example project is included in this layer, along with a machine (`picosoc`) to demonstrate the build of bitstream and firmware within the OE environment.

 * [PicoSoC](https://github.com/cliffordwolf/picorv32/tree/master/picosoc)

-To build this target, set `MACHINE = "picosoc-hx8k"` in your local.conf and build the `picosoc` recipe with `bitbake picosoc`.
-The built bitstream and firmware are populated into the `deploy/images/picosoc-hx8k` directory on completion.
+To build this target, set `MACHINE = "picosoc"` in your local.conf and build the `picosoc-hx8k` recipe with `bitbake picosoc-hx8k`.
+The built bitstream and firmware are populated into the `deploy/images/picosoc` directory on completion.

 # Dependencies